 LOCAL GOVERNMENT MEETINGS

-NORTH HUDSON PUBLIC SAFETY COMMITTEE, 5:30 p.m., Village Hall, 400 Seventh St. N.; comments from the floor; minutes; claims; chief's report; Hudson EMS update on CSO program; 2010 budget process; review of village emergency operation plan.
+NORTH HUDSON PUBLIC SAFETY COMMITTEE, 5:30 p.m., North Hudson Village Hall, 400 Seventh St. N.; comments from the floor; minutes; claims; chief's report; limitations on the number of firework permits issued; liquor license restrictions (convenience stores); restricted zones and residence restrictions for sex offenders; employee recognition for years of service; citizen recognition; budget process - FY2010; review of village emergency operation plan.

 COUNTY GOVERNMENT MEETINGS